department-for-transport/coffee-and-coding/20180926 R Markdown /README.md

 ### Coffee and Coding: R Markdown

-This folder contains materials for the R Markdown Coffee and Coding session which took place on September 26th 2018 at the Department for Transport.
+This folder contains materials for the R Markdown Coffee and Coding session which was delivered by [Sue Wallace](https://twitter.com/everlasting_ava), and took place on September 26th 2018 at the Department for Transport.

 There are three projects within the file, each of which give a different example of how Rmarkdown can be used.
 If you are new to R Markdown then review the projects in this order: